How much energy does it take to heat water for a 15-minute shower and what is the cost?

-Incoming potable water temperature is assumed to be 50°F (10°C).
-For most uses, the water heater temperature setting is 120°F (49°C), but can be as high as 140°F (60°C).
-For an end use such as a shower, a typical temperature of 105°F (41°C) is achieved with a combination of hot and cold water.
-To determine how much of a temperature rise is needed, subtract the incoming water temperature from the desired output temperature.
-Note that this same methodology can be applied to process water requirements for commercial or industrial applications.
+Incoming potable water temperature is assumed to be 50°F. For most uses, the water heater temperature setting is 120°F, but can be as high as 140°F. For a shower, a typical temperature of 105°F is achieved with a combination of hot and cold water.

 The amount of heat required = Water Volume (lb) x Temperature rise (°F) x 1 Btu/lb°F

 Water Volume (lb) = 2.5 gal/min x 15 min x 8.34 lb/gal = 313 lbs

 Temperature rise from 50°F to 105°F = 55°F

 The amount of heat required = 313 lbs x 55°F x 1 Btu/lb°F